 Dendrocalamus hamiltonii

-Not as big as giganteus or asper, Hamilton’s Bamboo also has thinner culm walls, making it less valuable as a construction material.
+Not as big as giganteus or asper, Hamilton’s Bamboo is still a hefty specimen, with thick walls and abundant biomass.
 It is commonly used for paper making in southern Asia, and therefore may be at risk of becoming endangered.
 But it’s still fairly widespread in areas like Nagaland and Assam in Northeast India.

 Dendrocalamus latiflorus